bmatschke/s-unit-equations/elliptic-curve-tables/README.md

 Each given data file is either provably complete, or its completeness is conditional on GRH.
 If GRH is assumed, the filename is marked with an asterisk '*', and the json file also mentions it.
+See README.md of top folder about possible bugs.

 ### Number of elliptic curves for some small fields